christensenacademy/christensen-academy/modules/beginning-actionscript/reference.md

 ###What is ActionScript?

 ActionScript is the programming language Flash developers use.
 It was created specifically for Flash, and people don't really use it for any other purpose.
 It is considered a "scripting" or "interpreted" language because it requires the Flash Player to interpret it.
 That is, a computer without the flash player installed will not be able to use ActionScript code.
 This is different from many other programming languages that don't require an interpreter like the Flash Player.
 For example, Microsoft Word doesn't require an interpreter; it just runs on your computer.
-Thus, Microsoft Word was definitely not written in ActionScript or any other language that requires an interpreter, such as Python, Ruby, and so on.
+Thus, Microsoft Word was definitely not written in ActionScript or any other language that requires an interpreter, such as Python or Ruby, which each have their own interpreters.
 Most other programs you use on a daily basis are similarly not interpreted.
 Interestingly, Flash Programs often run in Web browsers that have the Flash Player plugin installed.
 Many of the online games you see on the Internet are Flash Programs.

 In this module, you will learn ActionScript 3.0, which came after--believe it or not--ActionScript 2.0.
 AS3 (ActionScript 3.0) was created to improve upon AS2.
 One of the main differences between the two is that AS3 is "object oriented," which is something you'll learn about in another module.